-Title: Conforming to productive working practices in the workplace Unit Number: T/508/6538 Learning outcomes The learner will be able to: sment criteria arner can: Communicate with others to establish productive work practices.
+Title: Conforming to productive working practices in the workplace Unit Number: T/508/6538 Learning outcomesAssessment criteriaThe learner will be able to:The learner can: Communicate with others to establish productive work practices.
 1.1 Communicate in an appropriate manner with line management, colleagues and/or customers to ensure that work is carried out productively.
 1.2 Describe the different methods of communicating with line management, colleagues and customers.
 1.3 Describe how to use different methods of communication to ensure that the work carried out is productive.
-2 Follow organism plan the 2.1 Interpret relevant information from organisational procedures in order to plan the sequence of work. sequence of w sequence of work.
+2 Follow organis procedures to sequence of v plan the 2.1 Interpret relevant information from organisational procedures in order to plan the sequence of work. sequence of v VOTK.
 2.2 Plan the sequence of work, using appropriate resources, in accordance with organisational procedures to ensure work is completed productively.
-2.3 Describe how organisational procedures are applied to ensure work is planned and carried out productively, in relation to: - using resources for own and other's work requirements - allocating appropriate work to employees - organising the work sequence - reducing carbon emissions.
+2.3 Describe how organisational procedures are applied to ensure work is planned and carried out productively, in relation to: using resources for own and other's work requirements allocating appropriate work to employees organising the work sequence reducing carbon emissions.
 2.4 Describe how to contribute to zero/low carbon work outcomes within the built environment.
-3 Maintain relev ith the 3.1 Complete relevant documentation according to the occupation as required by the organisation. organisational procedures.
+3 Maintain relev accordance w vith the 3.1 Complete relevant documentation according to the occupation as required by the organisation. organisationa i procedures.
 3.2 Describe how to complete and maintain documentation in accordance with organisational procedures, in relation to: - job cards - worksheets - material/resource lists - time sheets.
 3.3 Explain the reasons for ensuring documentation is completed clearly and within given timescales.
-4 Maintain good relationships vonforming to working pract when productive 4.1 Carry out work productively, to the agreed specification, in conjunction with line management, colleagues, customers and/or other relevant people involved in the work to maintain good working relationships.
+4 Maintain goo relationships conforming to working pract when productive 4.1 Carry out work productively, to the agreed specification, in conjunction with line management, colleagues, customers and/or other relevant people involved in the work to maintain good working relationships.

-Title: Conforming to productive working practices in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 4.2 Apply the principles of equality and diversity and respect the needs of individuals when communicating and working with others.
-4.3 Describe how to maintain good working relationships, in relation to: - individuals - customer and operative - operative and line management - own and other occupations.
+Title: Conforming to productive working practices in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4.2 Apply the principles of equality and diversity and respect the needs of individuals when communicating and working with others.
+4.3 Describe how to maintain good working relationships, in relation to: individuals customer and operative operative and line management own and other occupations.
 4.4 Describe why it is important to work effectively with line management, colleagues and customers.
 4.5 Describe how working relationships could have an effect on productive working.
 4.6 Describe how to apply principles of equality and diversity when communicating and working with others.

-Title: Conforming to Productive Working Practices in the Workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Conforming to Productive Working Practices in the Workplace Additional inform nation about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 Sector Subject Are eas 05.2 Building and Construction Availability for use Shared unit Unit guided learning hours 10